Ha Soo Whang

-Ha Soo Whang (1892-1984), also known as Hwang Hae-su, was a social worker.
+Ha Soo Whang (Korean: 황해수; RR: Hwang Hae-su; 1892–1984), was a Korean American social worker.
 She was the first Korean social worker in Hawaii, and acted as a bilingual interpreter for the families under her care.
 A graduate of Athens College, she was affiliated with the YWCA's International Institute.
 She is credited with spreading the art of Korean dance in Hawaii.

 Career

 Whang was born in Korea and was educated in missionary schools there.
 She came to the United States and attended Athens College for Young Women (Athens State University).
 On her way back to Korea in 1922, she stopped in Hawaii, and was offered a job at the YWCA International Institute.
 While there, she started the HyungJay Club, where young Korean-American women could learn about traditional Korean culture, and the Mother's club, where elderly Korean women could become more familiar with American culture.
 Her goal was to bridge the gap between first- and second-generation Korean-Americans, but was foremost concerned with the well-being of the Korean community in Hawaii.